CALL – /Closed till 2019/

 1) A very short summary of your Research Proposal (max.
 7 lines or 560 characters with spaces)

 2) A more detailed Research and Study Visit Plan (max.
 3 pages with 1.5 spacing or 8,641 characters with spaces).
 For elements to be covered, read the respective Online Application Form instructions carefully (“Research and Study Visit Plan” section).

 The deadline for submitting applications is 30 April 2018.

 No applications completed after 23:59 Central European Time on 30 April 2018 will be considered.

 4. Selection principles

-Pre-selected candidates will be notified by 5 June 2017 and will be required to submit a detailed outline of the article (which they plan to prepare as a result of their stay at Bilbao).
-The detailed outline will need to be submitted by email by 25 June 2017.
-The final selection results will be announced after the revision of the detailed outlines and a short oral Skype/ telephone interview by 15 July 2017.
+Pre-selected candidates will be notified by 18 May 2018 and will be required to submit a detailed outline of the article (which they plan to prepare as a result of their stay at Bilbao).
+The detailed outline will need to be submitted by email by 18 June 2018.
+The final selection results will be announced after the revision of the detailed outlines and a short online interview by 2 July 2018.

 6. Handling of personal information

 Personal data of applicants and grantees will be stored electronically in DITA’s computer files only to the extent necessary for the administration of the applications and scholarships.